otterscan/otterscan/docs/custom-jsonrpc.md

 }
 ```

-> ABI-decode this byte string against `Error(string)` should result in the "Transaction too old" error message.
+> ABI-decoding this byte string against `Error(string)` should result in the "Transaction too old" error message.

 ### `ots_getBlockDetails`